 - First of all prepare the dough: pour the water, the extra virgin olive oil, the sugar and the crumbled yeast in a bowl, then start adding gradually the sifted flours while mixing.
 When the dough it’s almost done add the salt, and keep working for about 10 minutes.
+I also suggest to do 2-3 series of folding, every 15 minutes.
 Then place it in a bowl greased with some olive oil, and let it rest at room temperature for about 6-8 hours.

 - Before taking the maturated dough, cut the tomatoes into big slices and remove the seeds.
 Wash out also the salt from the salt-cured fish.

-- Divide the dough into 2 pieces, and flatten it with your hands (not too thick), on a working table where you have sprinkled enough flour.
+- Divide the dough into 2 pieces (or not, if you want to make a bigger one in an oven tray), and flatten it with your hands (not too thick), on a working table where you have sprinkled enough flour.
 First add the pilchards/anchovies, then the minced garlic, the tomatoes, a lot of dried oregano (but without exaggerating) and for last the freshly grated Pecorino and a drizzle of extra virgin olive oil.